 Highly Experienced Houston Employment Lawyers – (713) 352-3433

-Shellist Lazarz Slobin LLP is comprised of a formidable team of Houston employment law attorneys.
+Shellist Lazarz Slobin is comprised of a formidable team of Houston employment law attorneys.
 We have the know-how, knowledgeability, and experience needed to represent executives, employers, and employees alike in a wide variety of employment law cases.
 If you believe you have an employment lawsuit or administrative filing that requires an attorney’s attention, please feel free to contact us to arrange an initial consultation.